1. Pursues Professionalism

 Performance Indicators

-- Acknowledges and builds upon the prior knowledge and experiences of participants
+- Acknowledges and builds upon the

 - Co-creates learning by involving participants in decisions about content, process and assessment where possible